orientechnologies/orientdb-docs/source/Configuration.md

 ##### tx.trackAtomicOperations

-This setting is used only for debug purpose, it track stac trace of methods where atomic operation is started..
+This setting is used only for debug purposes.
+It creates a stack trace of methods, when an atomic operation is started..

 ```
 Setting name...: tx.trackAtomicOperations